Doctor0Evil/csv-render/docs/rfc4180_guide.md

 7. Required fields are not empty.
 8. Values conform to the expected types and allowed sets (for example, timestamps as integers, neurorights flags from the allowed list).

-If all these checks pass, the CSV file should be both RFC 4180-compliant and GitHub-ready, and it should pass the `csv-core` validator without errors.
+If all these checks pass, the CSV file should be RFC 4180-compliant, GitHub-ready, and able to pass the `csv-core` validator without errors.